Four adults enjoying drinks outdoors with scenic countryside views.

 Lindar Ronstadt excoriates a jerk.

-The Soviet Army had primary influence on my transition from shithead to dedicated USAF officer (See here),
+The Soviet Army had primary influence on my transition from shithead to dedicated USAF officer (See here)

+I arrived in Berlin as a bachelor Air Force officer who had spent his first 23-odd years working: working the family farm, working my way through college, and working the Ho Chi Minh Trail.
 I arrived in Berlin from Southeast Asia in December 1971, rich beyond my wildest imagining (an O-2 over two was paid $667.80 monthly, plus a $47.88 food allowance, plus quarters).
-I bought a new car and was assigned an apartment overlooking the Berlin Grunewald.
-My expenses were 20DM weekly for a Frau Jager, the cleaning lady.
-The rest was mine, mine, mine to spend.
+I bought a car, was assigned an apartment overlooking the Berlin Grunewald, and assigned to Able Flight, 6912 Security Squadron, doing shift work.
+My expenses were 20DM weekly for Frau Jager, the cleaning lady.
+The rest was mine, all mine, to spend.

+Alexandra was a woman of grace, charm and beauty, safe, off-limits, requiring no emotional nonsense, who would accompany me to military soirees, making my fellow officers eat their livers out with envy.
+She was also a starving student.
+She cleared the buffet tables at diplomatic receptions.
+I fed her American steaks, which she demolished in minutes.
 Over time, I came to realize that Alexandra was on her own journey.
-And over time, our friendship grew.
-We shared one anothers victories, defeats, loss…heart-fucking-breaking loss, ungrateful children, adoring grandchildren (why do grandchildren and grandparents get along so well?
+Over time, our friendship grew.
+Over the years, we shared one another’s victories, defeats, heart-breaking loss, ungrateful children, adoring grandchildren (why do grandchildren and grandparents get along so well?
 Answer: They have a common enemy.)

 So too it was with Jill (Canadian) and Gerrit (German) who became my friends in Berlin in that first half-decade of the 1970s.
 I will ponder further what Jill and Gerrit meant to me, and think/write about it ( in fiction?).
-We make decisions on the basis of incomplete information, get burned (or get laid, then get burned), and I write about that.
-I love these people.